metahoof/docs/README.md

 # MetaHoof Documentation

 Welcome to the MetaHoof Documentation repository!
-This repository contains all the necessary information, guides, and resources for developers and users of MetaHoof, the premier digital horse racing game built on the Ultra.io blockchain.
+This repository contains all the necessary information, guides, and resources for developers and users of MetaHoof, the premier digital horse racing game.

 ## Overview

 MetaHoof is an innovative digital horse racing game that combines blockchain technology with exciting gameplay.
 Players can own, breed, and race unique NFT horses, each with its own set of attributes and characteristics.
-Built on the Ultra.io platform, MetaHoof leverages zero-fee transactions to provide a seamless and gas-free gaming experience.

 ## Contributing